Learn How to Become a Pet Groomer

 - Other retail-enhancing supplies such as the Furminator

-Other Types of Grooming Businesses to Consider
+Other Types of Grooming Businesses

 Another popular trend is mobile pet grooming, totally self-contained vans that travel to pets' homes enabling a pet groomer to perform services right outside the pet's door.
 Self-service dog washes, which provide facilities for people to bathe their pets themselves, also are gaining popularity.